soudersmax/MechaCar_Statistical_Analysis/README.md

 ##### Distribution Assessment and Normalization

-The first thing I would do would be to test for normality cross the distribution of the sample data collected.
+The first thing I would do would be to test for normality across the distribution of the sample data collected.
 If the data passed the Shapiro-Wilk Normality Test, I would just move on to the next set of tests.
 If it didn't, I would attempt to see if I could transform the data into a normal distribution using a log-transform.
 If the data was still unable to approximate a normal distribution, I would return to the collection phase.
 However, for the purposes of this design, we will assume that the sample size is sufficient, the data approximates a normal distribution, and there is not a large amount of variance between groups.